 - Bare Your Midriff: During the Girls' Night Out Episode, she wore an outfit that left her stomach exposed.

-- Purple Is Powerful: Her hero costume features purple as the primary color.
+- Purple Is Powerful: Her independent hero costume features purple as the primary color.

-- Squishy Wizard: While her force-field generation and invisibility powers grant her a good balance of offence, defense, and stealth, she's a normal human when it comes to durability.
+- Squishy Wizard: While her force-field generation and invisibility powers grant her a good balance of offence, defense, and stealth, she's a normal human when it comes to durability if an opponent gets past the aforementioned force-fields.

 Dashiell "Dash" Parr/The DashThe oldest son in the Parr family.
 Fitting his speedster nature, he's a fairly impulsive teenager.

 - Casanova Wannabe: He flirts with Torque when he saves her from Rollergrrl.
-She's completely unfazed.
+She's completely unfazed, not to mention already in a relationship with Laserblade.

 John Jackson "Jack-Jack" Parr/Kid IncredibleThe youngest child in the Parr family, as well as the most powerful.